 The last thing to do before you begin this backyard patio project is to make sure you have all the tools and equipment you need.
 This will save you from the frustration of discovering that you’re missing something part-way through.

 The items you’ll need to have on hand include:

 If there’s a chance you’ll run into root structures while excavating the land, a pickax or mattock will make the process easier.
 You may also want a garden hose with a spray nozzle to help with clean-up.

 5. Excavate the Area

-Once you've taken all the steps above, you're ready to get started!
+Once you've taken all the steps above, you're ready to get started on your dream gravel patio!
 Begin by excavating the area, using a shovel to remove all the grass, rocks, and any other debris.
 Once everything is out of the way, rake the soil until it’s level and then either walk on the ground to compact it or use a hand tamp to tamp it down.

 6. Create Your Frame